christophemarois/utip/README.md

 ```

 **Note:** utip binds its event to the selector rather than the elements themselves, making it possible to dynamically add or remove utip'ed elements.

+## License

+This software is licensed under the MIT licensed.